frsyuki/pg_logical_cdc/README.md

 Sending SIGINT signal exits pg_logical_stream.
 However, quit command is recommended because SIGNAL may arrive earlier than processing a feedback command buffered in the pipe.
-To make sure that a feedback command written to STDIN is sent to PostgreSQL, use quit command instead.
+To make sure that feedback is sent to PostgreSQL, use quit command instead.

 ## Poll mode